 A Saint-Saëns piano concerto, Sándor Veress's rarely heard Violin Concerto and two young instrumental soloists.
-The second half will consist of a quite impressive symphonic composition, whose keyboard part will be performed by an artist who is not only an organist and conductor: he's also an expert on aerial photography.
+The second half will consist of a quite impressive symphonic composition, whose organ solo part will be performed by a musician who is not only an organist, but also an outstanding conductor.
 There will be plenty to discover at this concert featuring Imre Kollár and the Kodály Philharmonic along with Gergő Zoltán Varga, Éva Osztrosits and Dániel Somogyi-Tóth!

 Presented by: Müpa Budapest